sids/lein-run/README.markdown

     :run-aliases {:alias1 [a-namespace a-function "arg1" "arg2"]
                   :alias2 ["a-file" "arg1" "arg2"]}

 Alias names can be keywords or strings.
-All args (including namespace name, function name and file path) will be converted to strings.
+All args will be converted to strings.

 Example
 -------